jeffrafter/authkit/README.md

 keep the gem installed in development as you will be able to update it and check for security bulletins.

+You'll need to migrate your database (check the migrations before you do):

+    rake db:migrate

 You'll also need to connect your mailers for sending password reset instructions and email confirmations.
 (See the TODO in +user.rb+)